zx80/flask-simple-auth/README.md

 The check will call `user_in_group(user, group)` function to check whether the authenticated user belongs to any of the authorized groups.

+The following configuration directive is available:

+ - `FSA_LAZY` allows the `authorize` decorator to perform the authentication when needed, which mean that the before request hook can be skipped.
+   Default is *True*.

 Note that this simplistic model does is not enough for non-trivial applications, where permissions on objects often depend on the object owner.
 For those, careful per-operation authorization will still be needed.